YihsunEthanCheng/CarND-Traffic-Sign-Classifier-Project/README.md

   || Go straight or right | 0.0182 |

  * Feature map Visualization
-  * 16 of the 64 kernel outputs are dump below for two input images for visualization.
+  * 16 of the 64 kernel outputs by the first convolutional layer are dump below for two testing images.

   ![alt text][image23]
   ![alt text][image24]